garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Missing at random (MAR).md

 ## Potential Problem
 - Bias due to row-wise deletion
-	- since we cannot do regression on missing value, we would remove those
+	- since we cannot do regression on missing values, we would remove those
-		- still could potentially have good
+		- still could potentially have good datasets for others (US, NZ)